Preparing for disasters: Build strong, build smart

 - Visit FEMA’s PrepareAthon! to learn more about how to prepare for earthquakes, floods, hurricanes, tornadoes, wildfires and winter storms.
 Get Involved to help prepare your family and community.

 The power of natural disasters can be overwhelming.
 While you can't necessarily stop them from happening, there are steps you can take to increase your home's chance of survival, even in the face of the worst that Mother Nature can dish out.

 Flood insurance can be the difference between recovering and being financially devastated.
 Just one inch of water in a home can cost more than $25,000 in damages.
 The average flood insurance claims payment to homeowners was about $90,000 from the Baton Rouge floods in 2016 and $65,000 for Superstorm Sandy that struck the Northeast in 2012.
 FEMA's Individual Assistance Program can provide financial assistance for home repairs, rental assistance, and other needs, but the average payouts are much smaller, on the order of $6,000 to $8,000 per household — why risk it?

-Our ICC's Pulse Podcast: Episode 3, featured two guests from the Federal Insurance and Mitigation Administration (FIMA) and FEMA to discuss Pre-disaster Mitigation.
+The ICC Pulse Podcast: Episode 3 featured two guests from FEMA's Federal Insurance and Mitigation Administration to discuss pre-disaster mitigation.

 Benchmark Your Community’s Resilience

 There are important measures that can be taken at a community-level to reduce the impacts of disasters.
 Benchmarks allow a community to identify how resilient they currently are and the steps they can take to improve.